 Once invited in, these substances can entirely take over the individual and their mindset, mentally or physically preventing them from stopping on their own.
 The cost of maintaining a habit can sometimes cause the addict to turn to theft (even from their own family), or selling drugs, which can lead to jail sentences.
 Usually, the substances are needed in higher and higher quantities or more frequently to achieve the same effect, until the addict overdoses or otherwise destroys their own body.

-Short-Term vs Long-Term Addiction Care – Why Our Residential Rehab Program is Successful
+Short-Term vs Long-Term Drug Addiction Care – Why Our Residential Rehab Program is Successful

-So, to unwrap the layers of addiction, we take several steps, and these steps cannot be rushed.
+So, unwrapping the layers of addiction, ATC takes several steps, and these steps cannot be rushed.
 Once you understand them, you will see why it takes up to a year to accomplish.
 Typical high-cost, short-term rehabs are quite convincing that they can solve addiction in a much shorter period of time.
 They are a joke in the media — we often hear of celebrities attending one after another and never solving their addiction.
 That is because their life issues have not been dealt with.

 Have you wondered why the rehab industry generally keeps their term short?
 First, because it is more palatable to the addict, employer, or the family for the problem to be “fixed” quicker.
 Secondly, because most insurance programs will only participate in the first 90 days.
 So, the expensive rehabs make the most money by having a revolving door, and that wreaks havoc on the individual and their loved ones.
 Addicts have to go back to short-term rehabs again and again, until their loved ones have completely run out of money.
 And in-between, the addict goes right back to their habit, creating a roller-coaster existence for them and their loved ones.